Tropicana Field: Bullpens

-The bullpens are located along (and close to) the left and right field foul lines and there are no barriers that separate them from the field of play.
+The bullpens are located along (and close to) the left and right field foul lines and no barriers separate them from the field of play.
 In fact, fly balls hit into the bullpens are in play.
-The bullpen players and the pitching mounds are obstacles for fielders chasing fly balls into the pen.
+The bullpen players and the pitching mounds are obstacles for fielders chasing fly balls into the pens.
 Teams have to station a batboy behind the catchers in the bullpens to prevent them from being hit by foul balls from behind.
-This style of bullpen used to be common in the Major Leagues, but is currently in use only at Tropicana Field and RingCentral Coliseum in Oakland.
+This style of bullpen used to be common in the major leagues, but is currently in use only at Tropicana Field (the Oakland Coliseum has this feature, but the stadium does not have an MLB tenant following the departure of the Oakland Athletics following the 2024 season).

 Interior

 Another criticism of the stadium is the drab interior environment, especially early in the (Devil) Rays' existence, when the stark concrete interior was compared to a large warehouse.
-However, since it was designed specifically for baseball, it is somewhat smaller and the sightlines are better than in most domed stadiums, which are often built to accommodate other sports as well.
+However, since it was designed specifically for baseball, it is somewhat smaller and the sightlines are better than in most domed stadiums, which are often built to accommodate other sports, as well.

 The current Rays' Stuart Sternberg-led ownership group has invested several million dollars over the past decade to make the venue more fan friendly.
 New or improved features include a larger scoreboard, video wall, catwalk sleeves, an outfield touch-tank featuring cownose rays, a walk-around that circles the entire field, two concession and gathering areas in the outfield, and many other additions and upgrades designed to improve the fan experience.